pkivolowitz/CSC4730-Fall-2023/README.md

 * Your partner will be **assigned** to you by me.

-* Members of the team must be specified by the partner handing in the project.
+* Members of the team must be specified by the partner handing in the project within the code they are handing in.

 * The partner not handing in the project must submit a text file stating who their partner is.

 * Both partners receive the same grade.

-* Any partnership problems must be worked out by you.
+* Any partnership problems should be worked out by you but I can step in if necessary.

 ### Project Requirements